browniebroke/browniebroke.com/src/posts/2022-01-19-convert-existing-poetry-to-src-layout/index.md

    + version_variable = "src/my_package/__init__.py:__version__"
    ```

-If everything went well, you should have the following layount and running `pytest` should work:
+If everything went well, you should have the following layout and running `pytest` should work:

 ```sh
 my-package